2012–13 Qatar Stars League: Managerial changes

+Foreign players

-League Expansion
+League expansion

 At the end of the season it was announced that the 2013–14 season would feature 14 teams.
 The decision to increase the numbers of teams means Al Sailiya – who finished bottom of the league – will avoid relegation.
 Meanwhile, Muaither – who lost to Al Arabi in the play-offs – will join as the 14th team.

 The Second Division and the reserve league will also merge to create a stronger second tier.